Loner (film): Plot

-Jeong Soo-na (Go Eun-ah) is a 17-year-old high school student who lives with her uncle, Se-jin and grandmother in a large mansion.
+Jeong Soo-na is a 17-year-old high school student who lives with her uncle, Se-jin and grandmother in a large mansion.
 Her bullied best friend, Lee Han-jeong is subjected to a cruel public prank that pushes her to commit suicide.
 Affected by this, Soo-na becomes agoraphobic.
 Han-jeong's bully arrives to apologize, only to find Han-jeong's dead body littered with blood and vermin.
 The news drives Soo-na over the edge, while Han-jeong's bully commits suicide from the trauma of what she has caused.

 Soo-na's withdrawal from society affects her family.
 It's made worse when Se-jin's old flame, Han Song-i, meets with Se-jin, only to be followed and beaten by Soo-na's grandmother, who refuses to let her see Soo-na.
-During dinner, Soo-na, in a trance, recounts a story to Se-jin's fiancée, Choi Yoon-mi (Chae Min-seo), that implies that Se-jin is actually her father, not her uncle, and Song-i is her mother, and that the two were involved in a teacher-student romance until Se-jin abandoned her.
+During dinner, Soo-na, in a trance, recounts a story to Se-jin's fiancée, Choi Yoon-mi, that implies that Se-jin is actually her father, not her uncle, and Song-i is her mother, and that the two were involved in a teacher-student romance until Se-jin abandoned her.
 Song-i then married a man who abused her every day.
 Yoon-mi is furious when Se-jin avoids her questions and states that she will not talk to him unless he explains.